 You can add special news in your footer.
 See how 1Password includes a “We’re Hiring” announcement.

-It’s another way to grab more applicants (as well as posting to your private communities or newsletters).
+It’s another way to grab more applicants (as well as post to your private communities or newsletters).

 You could also include things like: